IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 Compliance is ongoing, not a one-time task, and Config allows generating compliance reports over time.

 For industries requiring strict compliance, AWS Audit Manager automates evidence collection to prove adherence to regulations.
 It evaluates whether organizational controls are functioning effectively and simplifies audit preparation through pre-built frameworks aligned with various compliance standards.

+## AWS Organizations for Multi-Account Management

+As businesses expand their AWS usage, managing multiple specialized accounts—such as for production, development, or infrastructure—becomes essential.
+AWS Organizations simplifies this by allowing centralized management of multiple accounts under one parent (management) account.

+It consolidates billing across all child accounts, applies top-level discounts, and enables grouping accounts into Organizational Units (OUs) for easier management based on security, compliance, or budgetary needs.

+Administrators can use Service Control Policies (SCPs) to define maximum permissions for member accounts, controlling which services and API actions they can access.

+Using AWS Organizations early helps prevent unmanaged or “ghost” accounts and ensures structured, secure account management.